-Hallmark says it won't work with Lori Loughlin after bribery scandal
+Lori Loughlin loses starring roles on Hallmark Channel

-LOS ANGELES (AP) — UPDATE: Hallmark says it is cutting ties with actress Lori Loughlin following her arrest in a sprawling college admissions scam case.
+LOS ANGELES (AP) — The Hallmark Channel cut ties Thursday with favored star Lori Loughlin, a day after her arrest in a college admissions scam put the family-friendly network and extended Hallmark brand in uncomfortable proximity to a headline-grabbing scandal.

-In a statement Thursday, the parent company of the Hallmark Channel says it was "saddened" by the recent allegations.
+"We are saddened by the recent allegations surrounding the college admissions process," Hallmark Cards Inc., parent company of the Crown Media Family Networks umbrella group that includes the Hallmark Channel, said in a statement.

-Hallmark Cards Inc. says it will no longer working with Loughlin and has stopped development of all productions involving her.
+"We are no longer working with Lori Loughlin" and have stopped development of all productions with the actress for Crown Media channels, the statement said.

-Loughlin is a big presence for Hallmark and its Crown Media Family Networks channels that include the flagship Hallmark Channel.

-She's been a longtime star of the channel's Christmas movies and is also is in its "Garage Sale Mysteries" movies and the series "When Calls the Heart."

-Loughlin's lawyer Perry Visconti did not immediately reply to an email requesting comment.

-The Hallmark Channel brings to mind holidays, happy endings and now, incongruously, a college admissions scam that involves one of the channel's favored actresses.
-Lori Loughlin's surprising arrest this week poses a challenge for the family-friendly brand with heartland roots.
+The company initially took a wait-and-see approach after a federal investigation of the scam involving more than 30 parents, many of them prominent, was revealed Tuesday.
+Loughlin and her husband, fashion designer Mossimo Giannulli, are accused of paying bribes to gain their daughters' college admissions.

-The allegation that Loughlin paid bribes to gain her daughters' college admissions is unconnected to Hallmark, but her career and the channel have become intertwined.
-She's among its so-called "Christmas queens" who topline a slate of popular holiday movies, and also stars in the ongoing "Garage Sale Mysteries" movies and the series "When Calls the Heart."
+Loughlin's career and the Hallmark Channel were deeply intertwined.
+She's been among its so-called "Christmas queens" who topline a slate of popular holiday movies, and also starred in the ongoing "Garage Sale Mysteries" movies and the series "When Calls the Heart."

 "It's a feel-good, family values-type channel, and obviously scandal is the opposite of that," said Atlanta-based market strategist Laura Ries.
-"Will people get past that to love the character on screen and not the real person?"

-While Hallmark has taken a wait-and-see attitude on Loughlin, there's more at issue than whether her appeal survives.
+There was more at stake than image.
 "When Calls the Heart" tapes in Canada, and a judge ordered Loughlin's passport to be surrendered in December after grudgingly allowing her to cross the border for work until then.

 Loughlin has not yet entered a plea in the case, and her attorney declined comment Wednesday after her first appearance in a Los Angeles federal court.
+Loughlin's publicist declined comment Thursday on Hallmark's decision to drop her.

 The actress isn't exclusive to Hallmark.
 She's reprised her role as Aunt Becky for Netflix's "Fuller House" reboot of the popular series that originated in 1987 on ABC.
 But the sitcom represents a fraction of the streamer's flood of programs, while Loughlin has occupied an increasing amount of Hallmark real estate since she starred in "Meet My Mom" in 2010.